TheMicroservicesAgency/msa-website/source/contribute.html.md

 Please open an issue on the corresponding Github repository.

-A list of all the repos can be found at [https://github.com/TheMicroservicesAgency](https://github.com/TheMicroservicesAgency)
+A list of all the repositories can be found at [https://github.com/TheMicroservicesAgency](https://github.com/TheMicroservicesAgency)

 # Security issues

-For minor security problems you can just open an issue on Github.
+For minor security problems, you can just open an issue on Github.

 For more severe issues please send an email to [admin@microservices.agency](mailto:admin@microservices.agency)